Dayton Aviators: The ballpark

 The Dayton Aviators teams hosted minor league home games at North Side Park.
 The ballpark had a capacity of 4,000.
 The ballpark had dimensions of (Left, Center, Right) of: 370, 420, 285 with a high Right Field fence.
 The ballpark was located northwest of Leo Street & Troy Pike Street.
 The ballpark site was located behind the location of the Philips Swimming Club, first built in 1901.
 Philips was once operated by the family of Baseball Hall of Fame member Mike Schmidt, a Dayton native.
 Schmidt's parents Joseph Jack Schmidt and Lois Jane Philipps managed the Philipps Aquatic Club, which had been founded by Lois's great-grandfather Charles A. Philipps.
-Schmidt worked as a lifeguard at the club and trainied there as a competitive swimmer.
+Schmidt worked as a lifeguard at the club and trained there as a competitive swimmer.
 The club remained in the family until it was sold and closed in 2009.